-In addition to the disclosures set out in “Disclosing Your Data” above, some of our third parties are based outside the European Union so their processing of Your Data will involve a transfer of data outside the European Union.
-Whenever we transfer Your Data out of the European Union, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:
+In addition to the disclosures set out in “Disclosing Your Data” above, we and some of our third parties are based outside the European Union, so the processing of Your Data could involve a transfer of data outside the European Union.
+Whenever we transfer Your Data out of the European Union, we ensure an equal degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 - We will only transfer Your Data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.

 - Where we use certain service providers, we may use specific contracts approved by the European Commission, which give personal data the same protection it has in Europe.